yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 A number of students from the Project Intern group have been asking me questions related to Facebook internships, working at Facebook, and my personal journey.
 I decided to write down my answers in the form of a blog post so they can be shared more broadly and I can point people to this blog post in future whenever I get asked similar questions.

-**_I am not a recruiter and I might have answered some of the recruiting or internship-related questions wrongly, read at your own risk.
+**_I am not a recruiter and I might have answered some of the recruiting or internship-related questions wrongly, so take them with a grain of salt.
 Opinions expressed are my own and do not represent the views of my employer._**

 ## Glossary